drzdo/arma3-persistent-campaign/README.md

 For each kill, a `simpleobject` is created with a blood splatter.
 Basically, when next mission is started, every player is going to see where were the most kills on the map.

-Example of a fight in Livonia (left) and how it looks like (right) when it was saved, loaded to 3den and opened in a new mission based on that save:
+Example of a fight in Livonia:

 ![blood](doc/blood.png)